Location: Douglas Hall 115-E

-Our tutors serve as guides, rather than editors, to help you grow as an independent writer, speaker, and thinker.
-We believe that talking about and practicing writing are the best ways for you to develop effective writing skills.
+Our motto, “writers helping writers,” nods to our conversational and individualized approaches.
+Regardless of the session format, tutors serve as guides rather than editors, providing both positive feedback and constructive criticism to support you becoming a more independent writer and thinker.
+We believe that talking about, thinking about, and practicing writing are the best ways to develop effective writing skills.

 Preparing for a Tutoring Session

 You are guaranteed all the help you can get with your writing when you visit the writing center.
 A tutor is usually available to consult with you in order to determine how to help you.
 To make this session go as smooth as possible, all students are encouraged to bring the following materials with them to their tutoring session:

 - Any materials you need to work on the writing (syllabus, assignment sheet, sources, job ad, etc.)